ICS Sønderborg

 Start Book an appointment to apply for EU residence document

-If you work in Denmark for more than 3 months, you can apply for an EU residence document at the Danish Agency for International Recruitment and Integration, located in the same office as ICS North in Aalborg.
+If you and your family members plan to stay in Denmark for more than 3 months, you can apply for an EU residence document at the Danish Agency for International Recruitment and Integration (SIRI), located in the same office as ICS Sønderborg.

 To apply for a CPR number, you must apply for entry to Denmark online.